magento/devdocs/guides/v2.0/cloud/access-acct/fastly.md

 github_link: cloud/access-acct/fastly.md
 ---

-[Fastly]({{ page.baseurl}}cloud/basic-information/cloud-fastly.html) is required for {{site.data.var.<ece>}}, and is used in Staging and Production environments.
+[Fastly]({{ page.baseurl}}cloud/basic-information/cloud-fastly.html) is required for {{site.data.var.ece}}, and is used in Staging and Production environments.
 It works with Varnish to provide fast caching capabilities and a {% glossarytooltip f83f1fa7-7a64-467b-b629-c2d0c25d2e7f %}Content Delivery Network{% endglossarytooltip %} (CDN) for static assets.
 Fastly is not available in Integration environments.

 This information gets you started with installing and configuring Fastly.
 We provide additional information for backends and Origin shields, and error/maintenance page, and VCL snippets.